Blog

 What is an eco-friendly coworking space?

-With that in mind, creating an eco-friendly coworking space shouldn’t add to the list of common challenges that come with running a coworking space.
-In fact, even the smallest of changes can help you to reduce the environmental footprint of your space.
+Creating an eco-friendly coworking space shouldn’t add to the list of common challenges that come with running a coworking space.
+In fact, even the smallest of changes can help you to reduce the environmental footprint of your space and create a positive environmental impact in your community.

-What are the benefits of an eco-friendly coworking space?
+What are the benefits of green coworking spaces?

-Being eco-friendly obviously has its benefits for the environment.
-However, it can also bring different advantages for your business as well as the people who use your coworking space.
+Creating a greener workspace obviously has its benefits for the environment.
+However, it can also bring advantages to your business and your coworking community.

 1. Positive brand reputation

-With young professionals making up the target audience for most coworking spaces, it’s important to keep in mind that 71% of millennials agree that climate change should be our top priority.
+With young professionals making up the target audience for many coworking spaces, this is an important statistic to keep in mind.

-If your brand develops a reputation as an eco-friendly business, you will generate positive word-of-mouth and grow your business.
+If your brand develops a reputation as an eco-friendly business and you lean into that as your differentiator, you may be able to generate positive word-of-mouth referrals, which in turn can grow your business over time.

 2. Improved productivity